New insights into axion freeze-in: Freeze-in of ALPs in the early Universe

 where $k=|{\bm k}|$.\footnote{In the appendices, we use non-bold letters, $k$, $p$ etc., to denote four-momenta.
 We hope that difference between the modulus of three momenta and the four-momenta is clear from the context.} Here, the collision terms $\mathcal{C}_{\rm Prim}$ and $\mathcal{C}'_{\rm Prim}$ correspond to the forward and backward Primakoff reactions, $\mathcal{C}_{\rm decay}$ corresponds to photon-ALP decays, and $\mathcal{C}_{\rm ann}$ and $\mathcal{C}'_{\rm ann}$ correspond to the forward and backward annihilation reactions.
 In this work, we focus on the low reheating temperature scenario of the early Universe, in which case none of the reactions ever come into equilibrium.
 That is, the associated rates are much smaller than the Hubble parameter.
 In such a scenario, ALPs are produced via the freeze-in mechanism~\cite{Depta:2020wmr,Langhoff:2022bij,Balazs:2022tjl}.
 While both the Primakoff and annihilation collision terms can be simplified under the assumption of small occupation numbers of photons and electrons, i.e. neglecting Bose enhancement and Pauli blocking, together with negligible ALP (and fermion) masses~\cite{Bolz:2000fu,Langhoff:2022bij} (also see~\cref{sec:Primakoff_rel_calculation} and ~\cref{sec:annihilation_rel_calculation} for the relevant calculations), we note that in the scenario of low reheating temperatures and for ALP masses not so small as compared to the reheating temperature, we cannot adhere to such approximations.
 We evaluate the Primakoff collision term semi-analytically, details of which are given in~\cref{app:PartPrim_rate} (see Eq.~\eqref{eq:collision_PartPrim} in particular for $\mathcal{C}_{\rm Prim}$ and $\mathcal{C}'_{\rm Prim}$).
 On the other hand for the decay process, a full analytical expression can be obtained.
 See~\cref{app:dec_rate} for details (in particular Eq.~\eqref{eq:decayrate} for $\mathcal{C}_{\rm decay}$).
 Also, while the above equation applies in general, for our scenario of ALP freeze-in where $f^{\phi}_k \ll 1$, we can neglect the $\mathcal{C}'_{\rm Prim}$ and $\mathcal{C}'_{\rm ann}$ terms and also set $1+f^{\phi}_{k}$ to unity.
 We evolve the Boltzmann equation~\eqref{eq:fboltzman} for the ALP distribution function numerically (see~\cref{app:numerical_evolvefk} for relevant details).

 We also note that while we will have appropriately accounted for the ALP mass dependence, we adhere to approximations to only minimally capture some plasma effects, as usually done in the literature~\cite{Cadamuro:2010cz}.
 Specifically, we insert the plasma frequency $m_\gamma (T)$ (c.f.
 Eq.~\eqref{eq:photonmass}) in the photon propagator for the Primakoff process in order to capture screening effects; and we assume massive photon (of mass $m_\gamma(T)$) for the inverse decay in order to account for threshold effects.
-We will improve upon these approximations, properly accounting for other relevant finite temperature plasma effects, in an upcoming work.
+Finite temperature effects would modify the two-point functions of particles in the plasma.
+Not only would this change their propagators, but also modify their dispersion relations, especially for the transverse and longitudinal modes of photons.
+Although we do not expect that such finite temperature effects would significantly affect the results presented in this paper, we will improve upon these approximations in an upcoming work.